dmitryklinyshev/dimka-web_prog/README.md

 # dimka-web_prog
-Some web experiments with Angular, Spring Boot and govnocode.
+WEB-CLIENT: Some web experiments with Angular, Spring Boot and govnocode.